ruan-xian/PowerScraper/README.md

 1. Download the latest build from the link above.
 2. Run EasyAutomator and follow the prompts.
 3. You're done!
 Output will be in the folder "output", in the same directory.
 Logs are in ps.log.
+Don't expect anything to happen right away - give it til 8:30/9:30.
+If you *do* want to see instant results, though, say yes when prompted to try while running EasyAutomator.
+Don't expect anything big to happen if it's not 6-10...
+4. If something goes wrong and you don't get a result within 2 minutes, check to see if there's an error message in ps.log.

 ## Usage